ChronoSheets/ChronoSheets-Python-Client/docs/UserPayRatesApi.md

 # create an instance of the API class
 api_instance = ChronoSheetsAPI.UserPayRatesApi()
-request = ChronoSheetsAPI.CSInsertUserHourlyRateRequest() # CSInsertUserHourlyRateRequest |
-x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+request = ChronoSheetsAPI.CSInsertUserHourlyRateRequest() # CSInsertUserHourlyRateRequest | An Insert UserHourlyRate Request object containing values for the new UserHourlyRate to create x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try:
-    # Create a new pay rate for a particular user, archiving the previous pay rate
+    # Create a new pay rate for a particular user, archiving the previous pay rate.
+Requires the 'ManageOrganisationUsers' permission.
     api_response = api_instance.user_pay_rates_create_pay_rate(request, x_chronosheets_auth)
     pprint(api_response)
 except ApiException as e: